-The Charles A. Barth Scholarship in Space Research will contribute to tuition costs of an undergraduate at the University of Colorado Boulder in studies related to space research at the Laboratory for Atmospheric and Space Physics (LASP).
-For the Fall semester, we expect that there will be two awards, each to cover $1,500 in tuition.
+The Charles A. Barth Scholarship in Space Research will contribute to tuition costs for LASP undergraduate students enrolled at the University of Colorado Boulder with focused studies related to space research.
+Two to three students will be awarded each year to help with tuition costs.
+Awards typically are on the order of ~$1300 per student.

-Applicants should submit a 300-word statement of their proposed research project, an up-to-date academic transcript, and a one-page CV that includes any previous research experience and lists the researcher who would supervise the applicant’s work, plus an additional potential reference.
+To apply: Applicants should submit a 300-word statement of their proposed research project, an up-to-date academic transcript, and a one-page CV that includes any previous research experience and list the LASP researcher who would supervise the applicant’s work, plus an additional potential reference.
+Applications deadline is around May 30th.

 Please send a single .pdf file to BarthScholarship@lasp.colorado.edu.